Strefa35/diff-so-fancy/README.md

 Simply copy the `diff-so-fancy` script from the latest release into your `$PATH` and you're done.
 Alternately to test development features you can clone this repo and then put the `diff-so-fancy` script (symlink will work) into your `$PATH`.
 The `lib/` directory will need to be kept relative to the core script.

-If you are using a ZSH framework like [zgenom](https://github.com/jandamm/zgenom) or [oh-my-zsh](https://ohmyz.sh), refer to [Zsh plugin support for diff-so-fancy](pro-tips.md) for detailed installation instructions.

 `diff-so-fancy` is also available from the [NPM registry](https://www.npmjs.com/package/diff-so-fancy), [brew](https://formulae.brew.sh/formula/diff-so-fancy), [Fedora](https://packages.fedoraproject.org/pkgs/diff-so-fancy/diff-so-fancy/), in the [Arch extra repo](https://archlinux.org/packages/extra/any/diff-so-fancy/), and as [ppa:aos for Debian/Ubuntu Linux](https://github.com/aos/dsf-debian).

 Issues relating to packaging ("installation does not work", "version is out of date", etc.) should be directed to those packages' repositories/issue trackers where applicable.

-**Note:** Windows users may need to install [MinGW](https://sourceforge.net/projects/mingw/files/) or the [Windows subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ## ✨ Usage